-Whereas the protest a group of Ottoman students at Lausanne University was titled "Un Appel à l'Opinion Publique Européene" and distributed to the editors of European newspapers, the Edinburgh Declaration was directed at Muslim opinion.
-There is no evidence that the initiative was reported in the mainstream British press, compound the difficulty of dating A report in the London weekly The Near East provides us with a terminus post quem: Wednesday, November 1911.
-Assuming the meeting at the Student Union was held a few days before, it came several weeks after groups of Muslims, international lawyers, pacifists (including the campaigning editor W. T. Stead) and socialists had mobilized elsewhere.
-The London meetings were convened on 5 and 7 October 1911, the first by the National Peace Committee, the second by "Orientals residing in England, professing various creeds."
-President of the Egyptian Nationalist Party Mhammad Farid was among those to address the latter, who collectively called on Sultan and Caliph to "uphold the prestige of Islam and the dignity of the East" Such meetings were also reported by Ottoman newspapers: like the Unionist government, so Ikdam's hopes of foreign intervention against Italy were pinned on Britain.
+Whereas a similar protest by a group of Ottoman students at Lausanne University was titled "Un Appel à l'Opinion Publique Européene" and distributed to the editors of European newspapers, the Edinburgh Declaration was directed at Muslim opinion.
+Although the British government had investigated reports of anti-British sentiment among students attending British universities from the Indian subcontinent in 1907, there is no evidence that the British authorities took notice of the Declaration.
+There is no evidence that the initiative was reported in the mainstream British press, either, compounding the difficulty of dating it.
+A report in the London weekly The Near East provides us with a terminus post quem: Wednesday, November 8, 1911.
+Assuming the meeting at the Student Union was held a few days before, it came several weeks after groups of Muslims, international lawyers, pacifists (including the campaigning editor W. T. Stead) and socialists had mobilized elsewhere, organizing meetings and subscriptions.
+The earliest London meetings were convened on 5 and 7 October 1911, the first by the National Peace Committee, the second by "Orientals residing in England, professing various creeds."
+President of the Egyptian Nationalist Party Muhammad Farid was among those to address the latter, who collectively called on Sultan and Caliph to "uphold the prestige of Islam and the dignity of the East."
+Such meetings were also reported by Ottoman newspapers: like the Unionist government, so the Istanbul newspaper İkdam's hopes of foreign intervention against Italy were pinned on Britain.

 Ottoman diplomats covertly supported similar protests across Europe and the British Empire.
-At mosques from Mauritius and Zanzibar to Johannesburg and Durban the Ottoman consul general "played on their religious sentiments and their attachment to the caliphate" organizing collections for the Red Crescent as well as telegrams to London urging British intervention - taking care all the while to maintain a facade of complete detachmen.
+At mosques from Mauritius and Zanzibar to Johannesburg and Durban the Ottoman consul general (an Armenian Christian) "played on their religious sentiments and their attachment to the caliphate," organizing collections for the Red Crescent as well as telegrams to London urging British intervention - taking care all the while to maintain a facade of complete detachment.
 At the London embassy the conseiller financier, another Ottoman Armenian (Calouste Gulbenkian) paid for the distribution of a pamphlet denouncing Italian war crimes.

 "Their scheme undoubtedly denotes sincerity of purpose," Near East remarked of the Declaration signatories, "and its details show considerable forethought and organising ability."
-Other issues of Near East reported on resolutions deploring "the savage and inhuman atrocities committed by the Italian troops in Tripoli" passed by "the Moslem Members of Cambridge University" as well as a protest meeting held at Whitefield's Tabernacle (London) on 7 November 1911.
+Other issues of Near East reported on resolutions deploring "the savage and inhuman atrocities committed by the Italian troops in Tripoli" passed by "the Moslem Members of Cambridge University," as well as a protest meeting held at Whitefield's Tabernacle (London) on 7 November 1911.

-Near East readers were two minds about such protests.
-Some, including Mark Sykes (who wrote in), warned that modern communications had given "compact, yet international" Islam, "always...liable to sudden simultaneous movements" a means of international coordination.
-The Declaration thus seemed to support a vision of imminent "terrible catastrophe" similar to that which would provide the pretense behind John Buchan's wartime thriller Greenmantle (1916).
-Behind to such visions lay a profound misunderstanding of the meaning of jihad, such as those declared by Ahmed Sharif as-Senussi and Shaykh al-Shariah Isfahani in early 1912. in Cairo and other Egyptian cities were dismissed by the Near East "nothing to do with the Egyptian people".
+Near East readers were of two minds about such protests.
+Some, including Mark Sykes (who wrote into the paper), warned that modern communications had given "compact, yet international" Islam, "always...liable to sudden simultaneous movements," a means of international coordination.
+The Declaration thus seemed to support a vision of imminent "terrible catastrophe," similar to that which would provide the pretense behind John Buchan's wartime thriller Greenmantle (1916).
+Behind to such visions lay a profound misunderstanding of the meaning of jihad, such as those declared by Ahmed Sharif as-Senussi and Shaykh al-Shariah Isfahani in early 1912.
+Appeals for donations to the Ottoman cause in Cairo and other Egyptian cities were dismissed by the Near East as having "nothing to do with the Egyptian people": the organizers' rhetoric of a new crusade dismissed as being in poor taste.